alraune-belladonna/eMarket-BackEnd/README.md

 NOTE
 Error message when starting the server as follows: `Dialect needs to be explicitly supplied as of v4.0.0`

 Unsure of where the issue is occuring from at present.
+Cannot screencast a walkthrough seeing as the server does not work.